HubTou/PyLists4C/DOC.md

 :warning: Assumes the LIST is already sorted or impredictible results will occur!

 :warning: Contrarily to what Python does, it's possible to sort non *homogeneous* LISTs.
-In these cases, values will be grouped by ETYPE (in ascending value order).
+In these cases, values will be grouped by ETYPE (in ascending [ETYPE value order](DOC.md#etype-type)).

 :warning: STRUCTs sorting is crude (done with [memcmp()](https://www.freebsd.org/cgi/man.cgi?query=memcmp)...).
 It could be improved by passing a comparison function as an additional parameter (maybe in another future function?).